wxwern/cs2103t-tp/docs/UserGuide.md

 > - How to add contact into Jobby
 > - How to edit contact in Jobby
 > - How to add application in Jobby
+> - How to use core features like find, remove
-> - How to delete files in Jobby
+> - How to delete data in Jobby
 > - And more...

 ### GUI Legends